 Eliminate the community college hold harmless formula: Operating state aid for colleges increases through student growth, but never decreases for declining student counts.
 For example, say a hypothetical district started with 1,000 full time student equivalents (FTSE).
 In the following year, that district's student count declined resulting in 800 FTSE.
 The funding formula holds the district at the 1,000-FTSE funding level.
-If that district gains those 200 FTSE in the year after that, those FTSE are counted as growth and added to the base.
-In effect, then, the formula generates 1,200 FTSE worth of funding for only 1,000 FTSE.
-Community college funding should be reformed so that student-based funding follows the students.
+A district's operating state aid cannot be increased until the FTSE count exceeds the highest recorded FTSE since FY 2004.
+Community college funding should be reformed so that student-based funding follows the students without hold harmless mechanisms.